hyperledger-labs/learning-tokens/README.md

 | -------------- |

-Standard organizations oversee quality assurance, accountability, and qualification frameworks for academic standards.
+Standard organizations oversee quality assurance, accountability, and qualification frameworks for academic standards<sup>15</sup> <sup>16</sup>.
 They develop and coordinate standards that support uniformity across learning institutions.
-In the recent past, as reviewed by UNESCO, they “vary enormously in focus, reach, objectives, and impact.”
+In the recent past, as reviewed by UNESCO<sup>17</sup>, they “vary enormously in focus, reach, objectives, and impact.”
 However, taxonomies of fields of knowledge and skillsets, especially the new skills-first initiative, make new synergies possible with homogeneous databases for policymaking.

 | 5.
 Tokenizing the Learning Process |
 | ---------------------------------- |